 What Is Sexual Harassment?

 Sexual harassment occurs when a job applicant or employee is subjected to unwelcome and inappropriate sexual remarks, sexual advances, requests for sexual favors, or verbal or physical assaults of a sexual nature.
+There are different types of sexual harassment cases.
 Sexual harassment comes in two forms:

 Hostile Work Environment